-Internal dispersion is calculated using the equal-weighted standard deviation of annual Note A: Pure gross-of-fees performance returns are presented as supplemental pure gross account returns for those accounts included in the composite for the entire information and do not reflect the deduction of any trading costs, fees, or year.
+Internal dispersion is calculated using the equal-weighted standard deviation of annual pure gross account returns for those accounts included in the composite for the entire year.
 Prior to 2020, dispersion was calculated using the equal-weighted average deviation of annual pure gross account returns for those accounts included in the composite for the entire year.